iutools/iutools/README-install.md

 # IUtools Installation Manual

-THIS DOCUMENTATION IS A WORK IN PROGRESS

 This document provides instructions on how to install _iutools_.

-At the moment, the installation procedure is somewhat involved.
+At the moment, the procedure is somewhat involved.
 In the future, we hope to automate most of the steps using something like _Ansible_ or _Docker_.

 ##Build the JAR and WAR files